darienlizano/Revolving-Door-Consulting-Proj/README.md

 ## Language and Resources Used
 **R**
-**Packages**: dpylr, readr, ggplot2, viridis, RColorBrewer, ggthemes, ggrepel
+**Packages**: dpylr, readr, ggplot2, viridis, RColorBrewer, ggthemes

 ## Dataset
 We are using the provided csv file which is a subset of the variables collected for the *General Social Survey* (GSS)